Research

 Campbell Leaper is Distinguished Professor of Psychology at the University of California, Santa Cruz.
 His research program investigates the developmental and social psychology of gender and sexism across the lifespan.

-In addition, Professor Leaper hosts the Gender Development Research Conference in San Francisco every two years.
-This event is co-chaired with his colleague, Professor Carol Martin.
-The conference is attended by leading researchers and graduate students in the field.
+In addition, Professor Leaper hosted the Gender Development Research Conference in San Francisco between 2001-2018 and co-chaired with his colleague, Professor Carol Martin.
+The conference was attended by leading researchers and graduate students in the field.
+Unfortunately, due to rising conference costs after the pandemic, it was not possible to continue the conference.

 Correlates and consequences of sexism.